rspamd/rspamd.com/doc/configuration/selectors.md

   The second argument is optional time format, see [os.date](http://pgl.yoyo.org/luai/i/os.date) description
 * `digest` - Get content digest
 * `helo` - Get helo value
-* `urls` - Get list of all urls.
+* `urls` - Get list of all URLs.
 If no arguments specified, returns list of url objects.
 Otherwise, calls a specific method, e.g. `get_tld`
 * `user` - Get authenticated user name
 * `received` - Get list of received headers.
 If no arguments specified, returns list of tables.
 Otherwise, selects a specific element, e.g. `by_hostname`
 * `from` - Get MIME or SMTP from (e.g. `from(smtp)` or `from(mime)`, uses any type by default)